Monday, November 22, 2021

 Better Pancakes Made from a Packaged Mix

-It isn't officially summer until I make my first blueberry pancakes.
-It's a kind of ceremony where I pay homage to the nostalgic ritual of summer vacations of the1950s-1960s when my family and a zillion others traveled the newly-built expressways.
 We departed from Indiana to Long Island, New York to visit the paternal side of the family.
 Oh, what excitement and fun!
-And all along the way Howard Johnson's were there to greet us with ice cream and breakfasts of blueberry pancakes washed down with hot chocolate and afternoon platters of hamburgers or hot dogs with french fries.
+And all along the way Howard Johnson's were there to greet us with ice cream and breakfasts of blueberry pancakes washed down with hot chocolate and afternoon platters of hamburgers or hot dogs with French fries and ice-cream flavors we could only dream of!

 At its peak, Howard Johnson's had more than 1,000 locations across the country that outsold McDonald's, Burger King, and Kentucky Fried Chicken combined!
 It was one of the first "chains" to use unique architecture-inspired branding.
 It relied on a traditional Early-American Georgian style.
 The artsy orange roof and turquoise spire beckoned and welcomed weary-hungry travelers.